 Mercury sold well through the mid-fifties, but Ford still wanted a bigger slice of the mid-priced market.
 After a lot of debate, the company decided to separate Mercury from Lincoln add a new mid-price division, Edsel, positioned more or less between Ford and Mercury.
 Mercury, meanwhile, was supposed to move upscale, filling the gap betwen Ford’s existing mid-price cars and Lincoln.

 In 1957, Mercury received a new image-leader model, the Mercury Turnpike Cruiser.
 The Turnpike Cruiser had originated as a 1956 show car called the XM-Cruiser, styled by Don DeLaRossa under Mercury studio chief Elwood P. Engel.
 Its most novel feature was an unusual roof treatment Mercury dubbed “Breezeway.”
-Possibly inspired by the contemporary Packard Predictor show car, it had reverse-slant C-pillars with a rear window that could be opened for ventilation.
+Possibly inspired by the contemporary Packard Predictor show car, it had reverse-slant C-pillars with a rear window that could be opened for ventilation, the latter a throwback to prewar days.

 The Breezeway roof was subsequently adopted for the production Turnpike Cruiser, giving it a unique silhouette and allowed both excellent ventilation and fine headroom for rear-seat passengers.
 The Turnpike Cruiser was not a sales success, but a similar roofline was applied to the 1958 Lincoln Continental line.